 Also Read: PFRDA: Functions & Schemes

 IRDA or Insurance Regulatory and Development Authority is an autonomous body established in 1999 under the IRDA Act.
-It has its headquarters in Hyderabad, Telangana and also has two regional offices in Mumbai and New Delhi.
-Its aim is to ensure the financial stability of the insurance market and promote competition to enhance customer satisfaction by providing varieties in fair premium and consumer choices.
+It has its headquarters in Hyderabad, Telangana, and also has two regional offices in Mumbai and New Delhi.
+It aims to ensure the financial stability of the insurance market and promote competition to enhance customer satisfaction by providing varieties in fair premium and consumer choices.

 Also Read: IRDA and its Functions

 FSSAI or Food Safety and Standards Authority of India is an independent body established under the ‘Ministry of Health & Family Welfare’ (Government of India).
-It was formed on September 05, 2008 under the Food Safety & Standards Act, 2006.
-Its headquarters are located in New Delhi and it has 6 regional offices in Delhi, Guwahati, Mumbai, Kolkata, Cochin and Chennai.
+It was formed on September 05, 2008, under the Food Safety & Standards Act, of 2006.
+Its headquarters are located in New Delhi and it has 6 regional offices in Delhi, Guwahati, Mumbai, Kolkata, Cochin, and Chennai.

 Read about FSSAI: Functions & Responsibilities here

 SIDBI stands for Small Industries Development Bank of India.
 It is a financial institution under the Ministry of Finance.
-Its main objective is to strengthen and develop the Micro, Small and Medium Enterprises (MSMEs).
+Its main objective is to strengthen and develop Micro, Small, and Medium Enterprises (MSMEs).
 It was formed on April 02, 1990, with its headquarters in Lucknow, Uttar Pradesh.

-The SSC or Staff Selection Commission organises various national-level exams to fill up vacancies in various Ministries, Departments and Organisations of the Government of India.
+The SSC or Staff Selection Commission organizes various national-level exams to fill up vacancies in various Ministries, Departments, and Organisations of the Government of India.
 Therefore, the SSC conducts different level exams every year like the SSC CGL, SSC CHSL, SSC CPO, SSC MTS, etc.

 Also See: Top 10 SSC Exams & How to Crack Them